leferrad/learninspy/README.md

 * NumPy
 * Matplotlib

 **NOTE:** it is needed to have defined an environment variable called ``SPARK_HOME`` pointing to the Spark's root directory (e.g. /usr/local/spark/).
+You can follow the installation guide detailed on ``install_spark.md`` file.
 In addition, if you want to connect Learninspy with a Spark's standalone cluster, you need to define the following environment variables: ``SPARK_MASTER_IP`` to specify the master's IP address, and ``SPARK_MASTER_PORT`` for its application port.

 ## Testing
 Run ``nosetests test/`` from the download directory.